 To illustrate the power of this technique we have produced our own example to generate an SVG interactively using HTML.
-The example generates successive iterations of a particular type of fractal curve first described by Koch[31] in 1904 and a popular example in modern literature [?].
-Unfortunately as it is currently possible to directly include W3C HTML in a PDF, we are only able to provide some examples of the output as static images in Figure 3.6.
+The example generates successive iterations of a particular type of fractal curve first described by Koch[?, ?].
+Unfortunately as it is currently not possible to include HTML within a PDF, we are only able to provide some examples of the output as static images in Figure ??.

 In HTML5, Javascript is not restricted to merely manipulating the DOM to alter the appearance of a document.
 The <canvas> tag and associated API provide a means to directly set the values of pixels on a display.
-This sort of low level API is inteded for performance intensive graphical applications such as web based games5.
+This sort of low level API is inteded for performance intensive graphical applications such as web based games6.
 As Hayes points out, there is some similarity between the <canvas> API and the PostScript interpreted approach to drawing[?].